AnushaKamat/AdaptiveCruiseControl/README.md

 Implementation Details
 ---
-- Car would be inherited by a process class
+- Car would be inherited from Process class
+    - Sets velocity of Car depending on incoming throttle value.

-- Cruise Control would be inherited by a process class
+- Cruise Control would be inherited from Process class Provides appropriate throttle value to Car depending on:
+    - desired speed set by the Driver
+    - current velocity of Car

-- Adaptive Cruise Control would be inherited either by Cruise Control/Process(Design choice).
+- Adaptive Cruise Control would be inherited from Process class.

-    It will set Adaptive Cruise control speed depending on
+    Provides appropriate throttle value to Car depending on:
-    - speed set by driver
+    - desired speed set by driver
-    - another car/obstacle in the safety distance
+    - proximity of another car/obstacle in the safety distance set by Driver.
+    - current velocity of Car
+    - safety critical low speed of the Car.

-- Driver would be inherited by process class with below operations in scope
+- Driver would be inherited by Process class with below operations in scope
-    - set speed
+    - sets desired speed
-    - set safety distance
+    - sets safety distance
-    - set the Car into different Modes
+    - sets the Car into different Modes
+    - operates gas pedal if in Regular Mode.

 Tests
 ---